 I intend to have a shooting expedition over my ferrets and have invited some friends along.
 Do you have any tips that I can pass on for the day ahead?

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.FERRETS

 Simon Whitehead